links below to access pages

 8. Right concentration.

-Karma is the law that every cause has an effect,
+Karma law states that every cause has an effect,

 that is our actions have consequences.